streetmix/streetmix/docs/technical/installing-streetmix.rst

 .. caution::

    We do not currently use the **Yarn** package manager.
-Installing with Yarn may cause unpredictable errors.
+Installing with Yarn may have unpredictable results.

 Run Streetmix